 So from the start we know we are going to have a sympathetic yet unreliable narrator.
 She despises something in this process which is causing her suffering, but she can’t put her finger on what it is.
 Is her husband a professional?
 No, she puts the word in quotation marks: we know where this is going.
 Are marriages and relationships picnics?
 No, but somehow poker or her husband are at fault.
 Is she successful and independent, as she claims?
 Again, no, because if she was, she would not be having her life destroyed by a game or even by her boyfriend’s hobby.
 Independence, by definition, includes the ability to confront externalities which threaten the subject.

 As the philosopher said, identity is a hall of mirrors, yet our Andrea is going to be holding her hands over her eyes for years: this first post promises profound unhappiness, and will ironically turn her into an unwitting gambler.
-She bargain with and bet on Josh in spite of herself, unable to tear herself away from the the action.
-The blog, we can see from the the first posts, is going to be the story of the delusions of two people who have a compelling reason not leave each other, and how they manage their fantasies.
+She bargains with and bets on Josh in spite of herself, unable to tear herself away from the the action.
+The blog, we can see from the first posts, is going to be the story of the delusions of two people who have a compelling reason not leave each other, and how they manage their fantasies.
 Buckle up.
 The real nature of relationships is going to be exposed – even if we learn nothing about the silly game of poker.

 Our relationship was very difficult in the beginning, he showed no respect for me whatsoever, he was selfish, violent and always angry at the world.
 We broke up 3 times in 6 years (I did, anyway).
 But somehow I always took him back and blamed his past, his complicated childhood with addicted parents, or his overprotective grandmother… and I always hoped he would change He did change, in many ways, thank god, but… moving on with the story.